ryanseghers/wxiv/README.md

 This is intended to support a particular image processing development workflow where in my image processing code I save debug images (into a single directory) after each processing step, then want to view those images and quickly step backwards and forwards through them while maintaining pan and zoom.

 This is not intended for processing, editing, or modifying images.
 I don't think it would ever make sense to try to develop such capabilities within this app, people should just use ImageJ or something else for that.
-However, in previous implementations I have added view filters (where some image processing operation is done just to view the image) in previous GUIs and so that is a possibility here too, but that is not implemented yet.
+However, in previous implementations I have added view filters (where some image processing operation is done just to view the image) and so that is a possibility here too, but that is not implemented yet.

 Supported Platforms